Java is a popular language for business and enterprise computing. Java and the JVM have enjoyed enormous success over the last two decades.

 - Pointers from classes loaded into the system class loader.

 The algorithm traces the entire object graph starting from the root nodes.
 Objects are marked as they are encountered.
 Marking is done by setting a flag on the objects or using some external data structure.
 After tracing is finished, all unreachable objects are known and eligible for completion.
 All objects that are not part of the object graph that originates from a GC root are eligible to be reclaimed to free unused memory.

 A popular tracing algorithm is the Mark and Sweep algorithm.[^2]

 |Tracing Garbage Collector|

 The image above illustrates tracing GC at a high level.
 The application is paused when GC is required.
 The object graph from the GC root is traced.
 Dead objects (F) is identified and removed.
 The application is unpaused and continues its normal processing.

 As we will discover, there are various approaches and strategies used when implementing a tracing garbage collector.
-At a high level, tracing garbage collectors are evaluated using the following two parameters:
+At a high level, tracing garbage collectors are evaluated using the following three parameters: